-Newer “models” of threads have a very low chance of color bleeding.
-The most common bleeding risk is for the bright hard colors like red for example.
-Not only can they bleed but they may overpower other colors in the piece.
+Modern threads have a very low chance of color bleeding.
+The most common bleeding risk is the bright hard colors like red for example.
+Not only can they bleed, but they may overpower other colors in the piece.
 If this happens, go back to rinsing in cold water until the bleeding stops.
 Wash again the affected area and evaluate how bad the stain is.
 Most of the time, you should be fine and all the bleeding gone since you (of course) didn’t leave it to dry out.

 Should you iron your piece?

-So far, I haven’t really felt the need to do any ironing on my cross-stitch.
-I am extremely careful, almost compulsive, with hoop marks and storing so by the end I’m pretty much covered.
+So far, I haven’t really felt the need to do any ironing on my cross stitch.
+I am extremely careful with hoop marks and storing so by the end I’m pretty much covered.
 Since this is not always the case with everyone, here’s what to do if you need to do some ironing.
 As a start, it is important to note that you should not be using too much heat.
-Place your piece face down between two towels and iron with on a warm level.
+Place your piece face down between two towels and iron on a warm setting.

-Here’s what you need to know for now about washing your cross-stitch piece.
+That’s the basics for washing your cross stitch piece.
 Now, when you frame it, you will have peace of mind about the durability of your work.